AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/reports.md

 You can easily navigate through the identified issues during the [!DNL Upgrade Compatibility Tool] analysis.

-You can filter issues shown on the report according to the minimum issue level.
-Default value is `WARNING`.
+You can filter issues shown on the report according to the minimum issue level (default value is `WARNING`).

-There is a dropdown at the top right corner that will allow you to select a different one according to your necessities.
-The list of identified issues will be filtered accordingly.
+There is a dropdown at the top-right corner that allows you to select a different level.
+The list of identified issues is filtered accordingly.

 ![HTML report - Drop Down usage](../../assets/upgrade-guide/uct-html-filtered-issues-list.png)